FreetailHackers/hacktx.com/archive/24/current/README.md

-# HackTX 2025
+# HackTX 2024
 The static frontend for HackTX 2024.
-Built with React, Vite
+Built with Node, Vite, ThreeJS.

 ## Getting started